The BBC Micro:bit is a low-cost controller board half the size of a credit card, pioneered by the BBC in the UK.

-The BBC Micro Bit is based on a Nordic Semiconductor nRF51822 ARM Cortex-M0 microcontroller.
-It runs at 16 MHz and provides 256 Kbytes of flash program memory and 16 Kbytes of RAM:
+It is based on a Nordic Semiconductor nRF51822-QFAA ARM Cortex-M0 microcontroller, running at 16 MHz, and it provides 256 Kbytes of flash program memory and 16 Kbytes of RAM:

 - Download the ARM version of uLisp from the downloads page: Download uLisp.

 - In the Arduino IDE open the Preferences dialog box, and add the following URL to Additional Board Manager URLs: